 - First, work out what percentage of your home internet and phone do you use for work purposes.
-E.g. if you think you use it 30% of your internet on work purposes, then take 30%.
+E.g. If you think you use 30% of your internet for work purposes, then take 30%.

 - Secondly, work out 30% of your monthly internet and phone bill.

-- Finally, multiply your monthly work-related bill by 12 to give you a figure for the year, or whatever the period you worked from home.
+- Finally, multiply your monthly work-related bill by 12 to give you a figure for the year or whatever period you worked from home.

-As an example, if you estimate you use your phone or internet 30%, your monthly phone and internet bill is say, $150, that would make your work-related monthly expenses $45 per month.
+For example, if you estimate you use your phone or internet 30%, your monthly phone and internet bill is say $150, which would make your work-related monthly expenses $45 per month.

-Now if you’ve worked from home for 3 months, then you can claim a tax deduction of $135 in internet and phone expenses working from home.
+Now, if you’ve worked from home for three months, then you can claim a tax deduction of $135 in internet and phone expenses working from home.